 films never saw such brilliant and original iconic moments as they did in the 70's.
 This was a decade of memorable plots, actors, and visuals.
 Sci-fi, was never at its finest as it was in 70's cinema "Soylent Green", "Logan's Run", "The Omega Man," "Rollerball," and "Silent Running" were just a spattering of cinematic stars in an endless galaxy of science fiction wonder.
 In fact, Hollywood had become a sci-fi black hole.
 Poised at its event horizon were movie goers who packed theatres to watch.
 "Star Wars" transcended the tradition of money-making hits and in doing so, performed the impossible: it told us it was okay to just have fun at the movies again!
 No need to analyze the story line, just get in there and have fun!

 And why was this film so frightening?
 Because it had intelligence.
 It was believable.
 What happened to an innocent 12-year old, could happen to any one of us.
 This was largely due to the masterful performance of Ellen Burstyn.
 She created the fear in this movie by allowing us to experience and understand her own horror.
 Burstyn is a stunning actress who literally becomes the part.
 As the terrified and helpless mom, she was very believable.
 Burstyn carried the film and kept it going.
 The manner in which she describes to a priest "That thing upstairs is not my daughter," is one of the most convincing scenes in movie history.
-The movie was uncomfortable and freakish more than scary.
+The movie was uncomfortable and freakish and sometimes scary.
 The book however, was truly scary.
 The makeup alone was incredible-especially for Max Von Sydow's character of Father Merrin; Von Sydow was only in his 40's when the film was made.

 70's action films

 70's death and destruction on film only spelled disaster, and the disaster films were wonderful.
-They were designed to rock your socks off so to a point that when you left the theater, everyone in the lobby was muttering WOW!
+They were designed to rock your socks off to a point that when you left the theater, everyone in the lobby was muttering WOW!
 The concurrent theme of these movies was the fact that the disaster usually evolved around something safe, such as amusement park rides, airplanes, high-rise buildings, or pleasure cruises.
 Their recipe also shared one unique ingredient: they were star-studded.
 A literal cavalcade of stars were presented in these movies which in turn, offered a unique series of individual story lines to follow.

 Even seemingly harmless swarms of bees got star billing.
 Remember the "Killer Bees"myth that circulated in the latter 70's about a species that threatened to wipe out mankind?
 They were a deadly swarm from South America, migrating slowly, but surely heading to a neighborhood near you.
 Well, that never happened.
 However, Irwin Allen, the "Master of Disaster," managed to bring them to a theater near you with 1978's "The Swarm."
 Better yet, remember a wild 70's innovation called Sensurround?
 This was an audio-enhanced technique designed to rattle theater seats, and was used in 1974's "Earthquake."
 It was also used again for the films "Midway" and "Rollercoaster."
-Then came death from the skies in the form of the rash of"Airport" movies.
+Then came death from the skies in a string of"Airport" movies.
 In essence, if it could be ridden, crashed, burned, and toppled as loudly as possible, and with as many stars narrowly escaping death, Hollywood had a hit on their hands.
 True Hollywood idiocy came in the form of "The Poseidon Adventure" with yet another cast of stars struggling to keep their careers afloat on a ship turning belly up.
 Ernest Borgnine is always great, but seeing my hero Gene Hackman as a hip priest delivering ridiculous dialogue truly bummed me out.

 However, more top-quality talent also had their say in these films.
 Jan-Michael Vincent and Charles Bronson both headlined a number of 70's revenge classics.
 Though the intentions were somewhat pure, some of these films were extremely violent and left a sick feeling in the pit of the stomach.
 We claimed to be entertained, and though we may have loved the revenge exacted by our heroes, it was often carried out to extreme methods.
-70's revenge was in-your-face, more to the scale of driving a truck through someone's bedroom window killing all the family including the kids, or hanging someone upside down and letting their blood drain out, or attacking not the antagonist, but their family.
-70's revenge was highly unfulfilling, and in fact, had the ability to anger and unnerve audiences to a point where they felt they'd been entertained.
+70's revenge was in-your-face, more to the scale of driving a truck through someone's bedroom window killing all the family including the kids, or attacking not the antagonist, but their family.
+70's revenge was highly unfulfilling, and in fact, had the ability to anger and unnerve audiences to a point where they felt they'd been duped into being entertained.

 The "revenge" business was not only fruitful in creating iconic monsters, but for giving us the dreaded "sequel disease".
 These films were parents to the little monsters that followed.
 Shall we?
 Why not.